grittins/plotlydeploy/README.md

 A dashboard is created to showcase the demographic information visualizing the bacterial data for each volunteer.
 The following three charts can be rendered:
 - Bar chart of top 10 bacterial species in their belly buttons
-- Gauge Chart for frequency of participants washing their belly bottons
+- Gauge chart for frequency of participants washing their belly bottons
 - Bubble chart bacteria cultures found in each participants samples

 The site is live at: https://grittins.github.io/plotlydiploy/